 - A feeling that one is detached from one’s body

-A phobia may develop after one experiences trauma, and a phobia generally first appears in childhood.
+Phobias generally first appear in childhood and may also develop after a traumatic experience.
 In the majority of cases, the phobia develops before age 10.
 Phobias may wax and wane during childhood and adolescence, according to the DSM, but if they continue into adulthood, they are likely to persist throughout life.

 Fear may be expressed in children through tantrums, crying, freezing, neediness, and unexplained pain, such as stomach or head pain.
 Children may also find it difficult to understand the concept of avoidance, so a mental health professional may rely on information from parents, teachers, and other adults.

 It can be frustrating to be afraid of something, especially when it’s difficult to explain why.
 Talking about phobias with a licensed, empathic therapist may help you learn how to manage and reduce the fear caused by a phobia.

 While a phobia may seem to have no apparent cause, addressing the phobia with the help of a mental health professional may reveal a phobia’s roots.
 Often, a phobia develops following some childhood experience and may sometimes be associated with deeper fears or a traumatic experience.